Hind's Hall: Composition

+A banner hangs after protesters occupied Hamilton Hall, renaming it "Hind's Hall" for Hind Rajab.
+William Ordway Partridge's 1908 statue of Alexander Hamilton is in the foreground.

 "Hind's Hall" was composed and produced by Macklemore, and samples "Ana La Habibi" by Lebanese singer Fairuz.
 In his lyrics, Macklemore is critical of the United States' funding of Israel and describes Israel's occupation of the Palestinian territories as apartheid.
 He also criticizes US politicians' acceptance of donations from pro-Israel lobbying organizations such as Christians United for Israel (CUFI) and the American Israel Public Affairs Committee (AIPAC).
 Macklemore characterizes Israel's military operations during the war as "a genocide", and makes references to the Nakba and the Israeli military's killing of Palestinian children in the Gaza Strip.

 Macklemore calls for a ceasefire in the Gaza war.
 He condemns the music industry's "platform of silence" on the war.
 He also references the ongoing feud between rappers Drake and Kendrick Lamar, saying he considers it a minor issue compared to the war.
-Additionally, Macklemore declares President Joe Biden to be complicit in the Israeli government's mass murder of Palestinian civilians, saying "The blood is on your hands, Biden".
-Macklemore proclaims that he will not vote for Biden in the 2024 United States presidential election, and that he is undecided.
+Additionally, Macklemore declared President Joe Biden as complicit in the Israeli government's mass murder of Palestinian civilians, saying "The blood is on your hands, Biden".
+Macklemore also proclaimed in May 2024 that he would not vote for Biden in the 2024 United States presidential election, and that he was undecided.

 The song also denounces Congress' banning of TikTok, the white supremacy apparent in policing and policy decisions, and the conflation of antisemitism with anti-Zionism.
 Macklemore quotes the title of the 1988 song "Fuck tha Police" by hip hop group N.W.A.